-Students will explore a variety of drawing and painting techniques and media, working with sketchbooks, still life references, original ideas and more.
-After developing a strong base of drawing the class will then spend the semester painting.
-Experimentation and exploration of different drawing and painting media as well as tools and supports will be introduced throughout the semester.
+Drawing and Painting 1Grade 9-121stSemester1 creditStudents will explore a variety of drawing and painting techniques and media, working with sketchbooks, stilllife references, original ideas and more.
+After developing a strong base of drawing the class will then spend thesemester painting.
+Experimentation and exploration of different drawing and painting media as well as toolsand supports will be introduced throughout the semester.

-Drawing and Painting 2 Grade 10-12 Prerequisite: Drawing & Painting 1
+Drawing and Painting 2 Grade 10-12 2nd Semester 1 credit Prerequisite: Drawing & Painting 1 develop an original alphabet on their own.